Skip to Content Skip to Navigation

 American Dental Association Commission on Accreditation

-Students, faculty, constituent dental societies, state boards of dentistry, and other interested parties have the right to file a complaint with the American Dental Association Commission on Dental Accreditation.
-A complaint is defined by the Commission on Dental Accreditation as one alleging that a Commission-accredited education program, or a program which has an application for initial accreditation pending, may not be in substantial compliance with Commission standards or required accreditation procedures.
+A complaint is defined by the Commission on Dental Accreditation as one alleging that a Commission-accredited education program or a program that has an application for initial accreditation pending, may not be in substantial compliance with Commission standards or required accreditation procedures.